aprilmintacpineda/fluxible-js/README.md

 # Event bus

-## Adding events and event listeners
+## Adding events and event callbacks

+`addEvent` is used both to add an event and to add a subscriber to an event that already exists.

 ```js
 import { addEvent } from 'fluxible-js';